atonu1971/Mutation-analysis-of-spike-proteins-among-SARS-CoV-2-Variants/README.md

-# Mutational Analysis at Genomic Level between SARS CoV-2 Variants
+# Mutational Analysis at Genomic Level among SARS CoV-2 Variants

 In this study, I am developing scripts to understand the mutations at genomic level between SARS CoV-2 variants.
 Understandning the mutationaln pattern of SARS CoV-2 is important because it gives the insights about the pathogenesis and how the pathogenesis pathway can be different for each variants.